JulianMH/NounPhraseJS/README.md

 # Getting Started
 You will need require.js to use the project: http://requirejs.org/

+To use the library just copy the 4 files and load all except the last one with require.js:
+- nounphrasejs.js
+- getSentenceConfiguration.js
+- getWordWindowConfiguration.js
+- convnet-min.js

-To use the library just copy the 4 files "nounphrasejs.js", "getSentenceConfiguration.js",  "getWordWindowConfiguration.js" and "convnet-min.js" to your project.
-Now load "nounphrase", "getSentenceConfiguration" and "getWordWindowConfiguration". "getSentenceConfiguration" and "getWordWindowConfiguration" are optional and you will most likely only need one of them for your project.
+"getSentenceConfiguration" and "getWordWindowConfiguration" are optional and you will most likely only need one of them for your project.